Uzere: Industries

-Though, Uzere is known for oil exploration, it has recently developed into an industrial town with a cassava processing factory in Uwhroko community by the Local Government Authority.
+Though Uzere is known for oil exploration, with several oil wells and a flow station for drilling, it has recently developed into an industrial town with a cassava processing factory in Uwhroko community built by the Local Government Authority.
+It also now has Gas Fired Turbine for Generating electricity in the community which they would soon start distributing to neighbouring communities.

 Education

 There are numerous public and private schools in Uzere.
-They include: Uzere Grammar School, St. Paul's Schools, Elite Academy, Uzere Primary School, Ogrih Primary School, and Eni Primary School.
+They include: Uzere Grammar School, St. Paul's Secondary and Primary Schools, Elite Academy, Uzere Primary School, Ogrih Primary School, and Eni Primary School.

 Tourism

 Uzere was a known tourist destination in Isoko, until December 4, 1903, when the Eni Lake "Court" was abolished by Colonial District officer Copland Crawford, calling it "trial by ordeal".
 The famous Eni Lake was a court for the trial of people accused of witchcraft.

 Festivals

 Eni festival is the most celebrated festival in the history of Uzere Kingdom.
 According to Utohware Udumubrai in his book, Uzere People and Culture in the Niger Delta, Eni festival "attracts people from all walks of life especially places where the people usually flock to Uzere to detect witchcraft...It is accompanied with much fanfare, music, cooking and eating of delicious native food.
 It also includes exchange of gifts".
 Other festivals are the annual Uzere Students' Reunion and Pageant, and the New Year's Eve Party usually hosted by Arube Dance Band of Uzere at the old market square in Uheri community.